-A. Debt Reduction under the Gold Standard: Redemption of Wartime Debts after the Russo-Japanese War (1906-16)17
+(1) Debt reduction under the gold standard: Redemption of wartime debts after the Russo-Japanese War (1906-16)

-Japan won the Russo-Japanese war, but peace was achieved without reparations.
+Japan won the Russo-Japanese war, but the peace was obtained without reparations.
 Because Japan had issued foreign bonds to finance the war, debt servicing on the huge external debt was necessary after the end of the war.
 Japan ran chronic trade deficits, and concern arose over the outflow of specie.
-The Japanese government pursued aggressive postwar policies in such areas as the buildup of the military, nationalization of railroads, and colonial rule, and, as a result, expenditures continued to increase and the government had to raise taxes and issue new bonds.
+The Japanese government pursued aggressive post-war policies in such areas as the build-up of the military, nationalization of railroads, and colonial rule, and as a result, expenditures continued to increase and the government had to raise taxes and issue new bonds.
 In the meantime, the accumulation of debt outstanding eroded confidence in Japan abroad and pushed down the price of government bonds, inhibiting fresh inflows of foreign funds.